AngleProtocol/merkl-contracts/README.md

 [![CI](https://github.com/AngleProtocol/merkl-contracts/actions/workflows/ci.yml/badge.svg)](https://github.com/AngleProtocol/merkl-contracts/actions)
 [![Coverage](https://codecov.io/gh/AngleProtocol/merkl-contracts/branch/main/graph/badge.svg)](https://codecov.io/gh/AngleProtocol/merkl-contracts)

-This repository contains the smart contracts of the Merkl product developed by Angle.
+This repository contains the smart contracts of Merkl.

 It basically contains two contracts:

-- `DistributionCreator`: to which DAOs and individuals can deposit their rewards to incentivize a pool
+- `DistributionCreator`: to which DAOs and individuals can deposit their rewards to incentivize onchain actions
 - `Distributor`: the contract where users can claim their rewards

-You can learn more about the Merkl system in the [documentation](https://docs.angle.money/side-products/merkl).
+You can learn more about the Merkl system in the [documentation](https://docs.merkl.xyz).

 ## Setup